When your local markets change, your marketing reacts automatically

 Event streaming (Confluent Kafka, AWS EventBridge, Google Pub/Sub, Inngest)

-Operator wires per-source triggers manually.
-Brittle past 50 locations and 4+ source systems.
+You wire per-source triggers manually.
+Brittle past 50 locations and 4-plus source systems.

-Send push to consumer mobile devices on geofence triggers.
-Different surface — agent-to-agent change emission inside the marketing stack is not their concern.
+Send push notifications to consumer mobile devices on geofence triggers.
+Different problem — they do not coordinate between marketing systems inside your stack.

 What changes when this is an agent skill

-Operators configure subscriptions through the agent interface, not webhook code.
-Marketing teams wire new agent reactions without engineering tickets.
+Your team configures subscriptions through a UI, not by writing webhook code.
+Marketing teams wire new reactions without engineering tickets.

 Agents that include this skill